opencost-de/opencost/doc/README.md

 [OAI-PMH protocol](https://www.openarchives.org/pmh/) which leads us to initially propose an XML serialization of our format.

-Here we  introduce our meta data schemes for further discussion.
+Here we introduce our meta data schemas for further discussion.
 You can compare the schema to your payment, ask about any doubts, and are invited to upload further examples.